Scientists Make Incredible Breakthrough As They Identify The Larva Of One Of The Oddest-Shaped And Most Magnificent Creatures In The Ocean

 Scientists capture rare footage of adult Mola getting cleaned.

-It is estimated that a female sunfish of 1.5 meters (5 feet) in length can produce as much as 300 million eggs in a single breeding season, making them the most fecund vertebrate on earth.
+It is estimated that a female sunfish of 1.5 meters (5 feet) in length can produce as many as 300 million eggs in a single breeding season, making them the most fecund vertebrate on Earth.

-Given sunfish are so incredibly fecund, it is an enigma why their eggs have never been found in the wild, and why sunfish larvae are so few and far between — where are they?"
+Given that sunfish are so incredibly fecund, it is an enigma why their eggs have never been found in the wild, and why sunfish larvae are so few and far between—where are they?
 Dr. Nyegaard remarked.

-A genetic identification of one of these larvae is incredibly important but only one step on the long journey towards describing the early ontogeny of all three Mola species — an endeavor which will require global collaboration.
-She continued.
+A genetic identification of one of these larvae is incredibly important, but it is only one step on the long journey toward describing the early ontogeny of all three Mola species—an endeavor that will require global collaboration, she continued.